 The significant disruptions to traditional supply chains caused in the last year due to COVID-19 have impacted companies of all sizes.
 In addition, other significant disruptions such as stranded cargo carriers, trade wars, tariffs, and natural disasters have become clear that the movement of goods globally has been heavily impacted in recent years.

-Inventory and inventory tracking have always been critical functions for manufacturers.
-But these disruptions as well as future ones can make life for small and medium-sized enterprises (SME) especially painful.
+Inventory and inventory tracking have always been critical functions for manufacturers and distributors alike.
+But these disruptions as well as future ones can make life for small and medium-sized enterprises (SMEs) especially painful.
 Inventory affects delivery schedules, cash flow, taxes, and other functional areas within a company.
 If one of these areas is out of balance, the company can experience a loss of business or run out of operating capital.
 And improper inventory tracking can be a disaster for an SME.

 What is Inventory Tracking?